popphp/pop-paginator/README.md

 ```

 As you can see, it renders the "bookends" to navigate to the next set of pages,
-the previous set, the beginning of the set or the end.
+the previous set, the beginning or end of the set.

 [Top](#pop-paginator)